sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 11. *BONUS (for 1 mark): In your own view, is there a recurring shortcoming or flaw running through the material that we have studied in this class?
 (1 mark)*

 12. *BONUS (for 1 mark): The topic I enjoyed the MOST was ….
 And the topic I enjoyed the LEAST was …*

+I enjoyed intentionality the most, since it reminded me of semiotics and I think the topic of meaning making and meaning representation is very interesting

 13. *BONUS (for 1 mark): One issue or question that I wish we had discussed (or discussed in more detail than we did) is …*